Quantum computational chemistry: Error mitigation for chemistry

-We cannot directly realise $\mathcal{N}^{-1}$ due to the minus sign before $p_2$.
-However, we can consider and correct its effect on the expectation value.
-Suppose the expectation value is $O$, then the corrected measurement outcome is
+We cannot directly realise $\mathcal{D}^{-1}$ due to the minus sign before $p_2$.
+However, we can consider and correct its effect on the expectation value $\bar{O}_0$

 where $\braket{O}_{\rho} = \tr[O\rho]$.
-We can therefore measure $O$, $XOX$, $YOY$, $ZOZ$, and linearly combine the measurement results to effectively realise the inverse channel, thus obtaining the noiseless measurement result $O_0$.
+We can therefore measure $O$, $XOX$, $YOY$, $ZOZ$, and linearly combine the measurement results to effectively realise the inverse channel, thus obtaining the noiseless measurement result $\bar{O}_0$.
+The variance in our estimate of $\bar{O}_0$ is increased by a factor of $\gamma^G$, where $\gamma$ is the overhead coefficient, and $G$ is the number of gates in the circuit.

 In practice, it is not possible to exactly measure all of the possible terms resulting from errors if there are many gates in the circuit.
 Instead, we can consider only the most important terms, which result from a small number of errors occurring.
 If the error rate is low, then the other terms can be considered negligibly small.
 After each single qubit gate, we can apply $X$, $Y$ or $Z$ operators with probability $p_2$, or the identity gate with $p_1$.
-We repeat that circuit variant many times to extract the expectation value, and multiply the expectation value by $(-1)^{N_p}$, where $N_p$ is the number of additional $X$, $Y$ or $Z$ gates that were applied in that circuit iteration.
+We repeat that circuit variant many times to extract the expectation value, and multiply the expectation value by $(-1)^{G_p}$, where $G_p$ is the number of additional $X$, $Y$ or $Z$ gates that were applied in that circuit iteration.
 We then sum up the values for several circuit variants and multiply by $\gamma$ to obtain the error mitigated result.
-For two qubit gates in the depolarising noise model, after each two qubit gate we insert the gates: $XI, IX, YI, IY, ZI, IZ$ (parity $-1$) with probability $p_2$, the gates $XX, YY, ZZ, XY, YX, XZ, ZX, YZ, ZY$ (parity $+1$) with probability $p_2$ and $II$ (parity $+1$) with probability $p_1$. \\
+This method can also be extended to multi-qubit gates.
+For example, for two qubit gates in the depolarising noise model, after each two qubit gate we insert one of the pairs: $XI, IX, YI, IY, ZI, IZ$ (parity $-1$) with probability $p_2$, one of the pairs $XX, YY, ZZ, XY, YX, XZ, ZX, YZ, ZY$ (parity $+1$) with probability $p_2$ and $II$ (parity $+1$) with probability $p_1$. \\